sineOnTan/sineOnTan.github.io/HitDetection.md

 # Background

 Valorant hitboxes are represented as pills, a line with a radius spanning around it.
-For this one we will only look at bullets (represented as lines) and how they are calculated for a hit.
+For this one we will only look at bullets (represented as lines) and how they are calculated for a hit.<br>

+Based on this [video](https://youtu.be/01OJ5SYLeGQ?t=335) there are about 17 hitboxes per agent.

 # Bounding Boxes